The $^{229}$Th isomer: prospects for a nuclear optical clock: A nuclear optical clock for time measurement

 Two fundamental quantities determine the quality of a clock: (in)accuracy and (in)stability \cite{Riehle2006,Riehle2017}.
 Quite generally, the inaccuracy describes how much a measured value systematically differs from the correct value.
 Therefore, it includes all systematic uncertainties of the measurement.
 Opposed to that, the instability can be associated with the statistical measurement uncertainty.\\[0.2cm] The notion of time measurement is closely related to frequency measurement: if the frequency of an unperturbed oscillator $\omega_0$ is known, a time interval can be measured by counting the number of oscillations.
 Usually, however, the measured frequency will be subject to perturbations.
 Here a systematic frequency shift $y_\text{sys}$ in fractional units as well as time-dependent statistical fluctuations $y_\text{stat}(t)$ are distinguished, leading to a measured frequency of $\omega_\text{meas}(t)=\omega_0(1+y_\text{sys}+y_\text{stat}(t))$.
 In agreement with this notation, one can define the fractional frequency offset as $y(t)=y_\text{sys}+y_\text{stat}(t)=(\omega_\text{meas}(t)-\omega_0)/\omega_0$.
 The systematic frequency shift $y_\text{sys}$ is generally considered to be known and can be corrected for, up to its uncertainty.
 The remaining ``systematic frequency uncertainty" is an important parameter for the quality of a clock and is usually referred to as the clock's (in)accuracy.
 The reason is, that this remaining uncertainty will lead to an unavoidable deviation of the frequency used for time measurement to the unperturbed frequency and thus to a continuously growing error in time measurement, which equals the clock's (in)accuracy under the assumption that the unperturbed frequency of the oscillator would be used to define the second.\\[0.2cm] The stability of a clock is a measure for the statistical fluctuations (introduced by $y_\text{stat}(t)$) that occur during the frequency measurement.
 Here $y_\text{stat}(t)$ is called the frequency noise and the corresponding Allan variance allows to estimate the achievable stability of the clock.
 The Allan variance $\sigma^2_y(\tau)$ is defined as the comparison of two successive frequency deviations for a given averaging time $\tau$.
 More exactly, we have $\sigma^2_y(\tau)=1/2\langle\left(\bar{y}_{n+1}-\bar{y}_n\right)^2 \rangle$, with $\bar{y}_n$ as the $n$th fractional frequency average over the time $\tau$.
 For current atomic clocks, Allan deviations $\sigma_y(\tau)$ are often limited by the quantum projection noise (QPN) and given by \cite{Itano,Ludlow}

-Here $\omega$ is the angular frequency of the resonance, $T$ the time required for the total interrogation cycle, $N$ the number of irradiated atoms and $\tau$ the averaging time.
+Here $\omega$ is the angular frequency of the resonance, $T$ the coherence time, $N$ the number of irradiated atoms and $\tau$ the averaging time.
 High clock performance can only be realized if the systematic frequency uncertainty is small and if the statistical uncertainty can be brought to a value comparable to the systematic uncertainty on a realistic time scale.
 The stabilities and accuracies achieved by some optical atomic clocks are compared to the expected performance of a single ion nuclear clock in Tab.~\ref{clockshifts}.